SymplexiaLabs/Plexswap-Contracts/Projects/cake-vault/README.md

-# Pancake Cake Vault
+# Panwaya Waya Vault

 ## Description

-Pancakeswap Cake Vault for the CAKE token from the MasterChef.
+Panwayaswap Waya Vault for the WAYA token from the TaskMaster.

 ## Deployment